-We compute the distribution of the specific electrical resistivity for a finite element grid from filtered apparent resistivity data sets.
+We compute the distribution of the specific electrical resistivity for a finite element grid from filtered apparent resistivity datasets.
 We inverted our data using different inversion schemes and compared the obtained results (similarly to Hellman et al., 2016) and could not detect any significant differences between them that would be relevant for interpretation in a permafrost monitoring context.
-In addition, previous studies have also revealed that consistent temporal resistivity changes can be resolved using independent inversions of the data (e.g. Caterina et al., 2017; Hilbich et al., 2011; Oldenborger and LeBlanc, 2018; and Supper et al., 2014), instead of using a time-lapse algorithm (designed to reduce systematic errors for time series with short time gaps, e.g. hours or days).
+In addition, previous studies have also revealed that consistent temporal resistivity changes can be resolved using independent inversions of the data (e.g. Caterina et al., 2017; Hilbich et al., 2011; Oldenborger and LeBlanc, 2018; Supper et al., 2014), instead of using a time-lapse algorithm (designed to reduce systematic errors for time series with short time gaps, e.g. hours or days).
 In this paper, in accordance with previous ERT studies at our field sites, the inversion itself is conducted iteratively using the software RES2DINV (Loke, 2018) in batch mode.
-We use the robust inversion scheme (L1-norm) with the so-called extended model to minimize the edge effects.
+We use the robust inversion scheme (L1-norm) with the socalled extended model to minimize the edge effects.

-More advanced time-lapse inversion schemes (as proposed e.g. by Karaoulis et al., 2013; Lesparre et al., 2017; Loke et al., 2014) can reduce the occurrence of inversion artefacts which may originate from the under-determined parts of the inversion problems of each individual tomogram.
-Difference plots of individual tomograms without explicit time-constraints may therefore contain artefacts, especially in regions with low sensitivity.
+More advanced time-lapse inversion schemes (as proposed e.g. by Karaoulis et al., 2013; Lesparre et al., 2017; Loke et al., 2014) can reduce the occurrence of inversion artefacts, which may originate from the underdetermined parts of the inversion problems of each individual tomogram.
+Difference plots of individual tomograms without explicit time constraints may therefore contain artefacts, especially in regions with low sensitivity.
 In the following, small-scale anomalies in the resulting tomograms are therefore excluded from interpretation.

-Due to the large number of datasets, as well as the spatio-temporally varying surface and subsurface characteristics at the six sites affecting the RMS, the choice of a consistent and comparable stopping criterion for the inversion is not obvious.
-For simplicity and based on experience, we here use the third iteration of the inversion, which provides a compromise between an efficient reduction in data misfit and avoiding over-fitting potential measurement noise (e.g. Hilbich et al, 2011).
+Due to the large number of datasets, as well as the spatiotemporally varying surface and subsurface characteristics at the six sites affecting the rms, the choice of a consistent and comparable stopping criterion for the inversion is not obvious.
+For simplicity and based on experience, here we use the third iteration of the inversion, which provides a compromise between an efficient reduction in data misfit and avoiding overfitting potential measurement noise (e.g. Hilbich et al., 2011).

-After the pre-processing and inversion, the tomograms with sufficient quality are selected for further analyses based on a userdefined site-specific threshold for the inversion error (cf. filter step 3).
-Inversion error histograms (cf. Fig. S3 in the Supplement) illustrate the distribution of the inversion errors for all inverted data sets per site and the site-specific thresholds.
-As a standardised and non-empirical histogram analysis can indeed not be conducted with such a low number of bins (statistically, the number of measurements is low cf. Fig. S3), manually defined thresholds based on expert knowledge were used similarly to other studies (cf. Supper et al., 2014).
+After the pre-processing and inversion, the tomograms with sufficient quality are selected for further analyses based on a user-defined site-specific threshold for the inversion error (see filter step 3).
+Inversion error histograms (see Fig. S3 in the Supplement) illustrate the distribution of the inversion errors for all inverted datasets per site and the site-specific thresholds.
+As a standardized and non-empirical histogram analysis can indeed not be conducted with such a low number of bins (statistically, the number of measurements is low; see Fig. S3), manually defined thresholds based on expert